sswam/allemande/doc/guide.md

 The app is fully open source.
 The service is free to use, with full functionality and generous limits; or you can pay if you feel like it!

-This is perhaps the only AI chat service in the world where you can talk with all the most powerful AI models together in once place.
+This is perhaps the only AI chat service in the world where you can talk with all the strongest AI models together in once place.
 You can get them talking to each other, and checking each-other's work.
 You can invite your friends to join in too.

 Novel features include: